Aristotle’s Model of Communication Example Situation, Elements, and Explanation. Advantages and Disadvantages of Aristotle’s Model of Communication.

 Conclusion

-The five essential elements of Aristotle’s model are speaker, speech, occasion, audience, and effect.
-Speakers should follow Aristotle’s model to influence the audience positively when speaking in public.
-It is a crucial model to motivate audiences.
-Many other theories have been established based on this model.
+The five essential elements of Aristotle's model are speaker, speech, occasion, audience, and effect.
+Speakers should follow Aristotle's model to influence the audience positively when speaking in public.
+It is also a crucial model to motivate audiences.
+Many scholars extended this theory to establish other theories in different contexts.
 It is the most ancient model that provided communication concepts initially.

 Citation For This Article- APA- 7th Edition: